spdermn02/touchportal-node-api/README.md

-v1.0.0 - Initial Release of the API v1.0.1 - minor bug fix emite -> emit, log message update, and invalid variable definition fixed v1.0.2 - Documentation Update
+v1.0.0 - Initial Release of the API v1.0.1 - minor bug fix emite -> emit, log message update, and invalid variable definition fixed v1.0.2 - Documentation Update v1.0.3 - Bug Fixes - fixing all the typeof checks that weren't correct, adding some console.log messages, and throwing new errors instead of just using throw
 ```

 ## Usage